 |Egress Interface Subnet||Select the subnet for Firewall Egress.|

-|Attach (Optional)||By selecting this option, the firewall instance is inserted in the data path to receive packet.
+|Attach (Optional)||By selecting this option, the firewall instance is inserted in the data path to receive the packet.
 If this is the second firewall instance for the same gateway and you have an operational FireNet deployment, you should not select this option as the firewall is not configured yet.
-You can attach the firewall instance later at Firewall Network -> Advanced page.|
+You can attach the firewall instance later at the Firewall Network > Advanced page.|

 |Advanced (Optional)||Click this selection to allow Palo Alto firewall bootstrap files to be specified.|

 |Bootstrap Bucket Name||In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.|

 Check Point Specifications¶